jwu114/jwu114.github.io/docs/index.md

     <h1 style={{fontSize:'32px', marginTop:'150px'}} id='about_me'> About Me </h1>
   </div>
   <div style={{marginLeft: '15%', marginRight: '15%', lineHeight: '2'}}>
     <p style={{textAlign: 'left'}}> <span>&nbsp;&nbsp;&nbsp;&nbsp;</span> Hi!
 I'm Jiarui Wu, and you can call me Jerry.
-I'm a rising senior majoring in Computer Science at the University of Rochester.
+I'm a senior majoring in Computer Science at the University of Rochester.
 I have taken charge of Computer Science Teaching Assistant in my college for two years.
 I love programming and AI, and I plan to be a full-stack software engineer or AI engineer in the future.
 I like listening to music, watching movies, reading books, and playing video games in my spare time.
 I also have habits of making to-do lists and exercising in gyms. </p>
     <ScrollDownButton id='education'/>
   </div>
   <div style={{overflow: 'hidden', marginTop:'150px', marginLeft:'7%', marginRight:'7%'}}>